sastanish/magnetosphere-T-models/README.md

 **NOTE:** Do not move this file around.
 If you wish to call this package in another directory, use a system link to point to this file in place.
 Ie, *ln -s PATH_TO_MODULE CURRENT_DIR/.*

 To compile the *reconnection_metrics.f90* module, use ``` nf-config --fflags --flibs ``` to find links to netcdf-fortran libraries.
 The ```calculate_metrics(filename)``` can then be used to read in a netcdf file from the *Tsynenko Wrapper* and then write out the current and first three terms of the reconnection metric.
-See the examples directory for an example of a fortran code that loops through a timeseries of field data.
+See the examples directory for an example of its use.